 If you notice that dusk is falling and you're exhausted and still not back at base camp, stay calm and carefully consider your next move.
 You have several options: put on your headlamp, keep going, and hope for the best; consult a map and decide whether or not you can realistically make it to base camp before dark; stop where you are and set up your emergency shelter, build a fire, have a snack, rest, and wait until morning to hike out; panic and stumble off a cliff in the dark.

 If the person you are arguing with stumps you, stay calm: "I don't know the answer to the alien DNA question either.
-Maybe you could track that down and we'll continue this discussion after you have that information."
+Maybe you could ask your doctor about that, or I could help you find someone

 We live well above sea level, so all the cycling and hiking we do regularly near our home helped tremendously with our stamina in the mountains.
 We were on the lookout for altitude sickness, but everyone did well.

 Practice critical thinking.
-If you read of hear something that doesn't sound right, check it out for yourself.
+If you read of hear something that doesn't sound right, check it our for yourself.
 Imagine trying to convince someone to accept your argument.
 Gather valid, verifiable evidence for your position.
-Explore the opposite point of view and try to imagine counter-arguments: "No, I can't prove that aliens don't abduct and probe rural Americans; however the burden of proof is on the person who asserts that these events are real.
-What is your verifiable evidence?"
+Explore the opposite point of view and try to imagine the counter-arguments: "No, I can't prove that aliens don't abduct and probe rural Americans; however, I have seen many credible alternative explanations for alien abduction experiences and no verifiable scientific proof supporting alien abduction stores."

 6. Stay warm and well-hydrated